 -Wednesdays, 10:30 a.m. or 1 p.m.
 Tadpoles Club.
 This interactive program helps introduce preschool-aged children to nature through stories, crafts, puppets, short walks, and animals.
 This staff naturalist-led program provides a great opportunity for parents and children to learn about and enjoy nature together.
-Reservations required beginning Wednesday, Oct.
-1. Ages 3-4 only.
+Ages 3-4 only.
 Parent must accompany child.
 No younger or older siblings.

--Wednesdays and Sundays, 1-4 p.m.
+-Wednesdays and Saturdays, 1-4 p.m.
 Homestead Open House.
 Appreciate modern conveniences by taking a step back in time.
-Explore the park’s historically accurate 1830s Redbud Hill Homestead and Akokisa-Ishak Village.
+Enjoy a look around the park’s historically accurate 1830s Redbud Hill Homestead and Akokisa-Ishak Village.
 Learn about two very different, yet successful ways of life.
 Self-guided interpretive brochures are available in the Nature Center, so visitors can move at their own pace.

 BIG STONE LODGE